dcole2929/job-match-ai-extension/README.md

 - Enable "Developer mode" in the top right
 - Click "Load unpacked" and select the `dist` folder from the project

+## Usage Instructions

+### Initial Setup

+1. **OpenAI API Key**
+   - Get an API key from [OpenAI](https://platform.openai.com/api-keys)
+   - Open the extension's popup and click the settings icon
+   - Enter your OpenAI API key in the settings page

+2. **Resume Upload**
+   - In the extension settings, upload your resume (PDF format)
+   - This will be stored locally in your browser and used for job analysis

+3. **User Data for Autofill**
+   - Fill out your personal information in the settings page
+   - This data will be used to autofill job applications
+   - All information is stored locally in your browser's storage
+   - You can update this information at any time

+### Using the Extension

+1. **Job Analysis**
+   - Navigate to a supported job posting (LinkedIn, Indeed, Glassdoor, or Greenhouse)
+   - Click the extension icon to open the popup
+   - Click "Analyze Current Job" to see your match score and skill analysis

+2. **Form Autofill**
+   - When on a supported application form (currently Greenhouse)
+   - The extension will detect the form automatically
+   - Click "Autofill Form" in the popup
+   - Review the filled information before submitting

+### Privacy Note

+All your data (resume, personal information, and API key) is stored locally in your browser.
+No data is sent to external servers except when making API calls to OpenAI for job analysis.

 ## Important Note

 This is a proof of concept implementation created for a technical talk.
 While functional, it is not feature-complete and is meant to demonstrate the possibilities of AI-powered Chrome extensions.

 ## Full Version Coming Soon